NanShang126/BetterHudwiki-chinese/images.md

 ## split

-more you split, the more detail you can display, but it also increases the resource pack capacity.
+more you split, the more detail you can display, but it also increases the resourcepack capacity.

 split: 10, a total of 10 resources will be created, as shown in the photo below.